Import call center and web data

 - If your datasets already have a common identifier on every event across both datasets, you can skip this step and proceed to create a connection.

-- If either of your datasets have a common identifier on only some events, you can stitch data together using Cross-Channel Analytics.
-See Cross-Channel Analytics overview for steps to enable CCA for these two datasets.
+- If either of your datasets have a common identifier on only some events, you can stitch data together using Stitching for steps to enable cross-channel analysis for these two datasets.